-Reimbursement will only be made for meals served within the center's approved meal times, as documented on the Center Information Sheet in the CACFP web-based system.
+Reimbursement will only be made for meals served within the shelter's approved meal times, as documented on the Center Information Sheet in the CACFP web-based system.
 Meal times may be changed with CFNA approval.
-The meals approved for reimbursement are based on the center's licensed hours of operation or hours of actual operation within the licensed hours.
-This also applies to license-exempt centers.

 Meal service times for infants are not restricted since infants should be fed "on demand."
-Each enrolled participant, birth through age 12 months, may be claimed for no more than two meals and one snack or two snacks and one meal per child in attendance each day.
+Each enrolled participant, birth through age 12 months, may be claimed for no more than three meals or two meals and one snack per child in attendance each day.